SpaceX to lay off 10pc of workforce

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Los Angeles: SpaceX plans to lay off 10 percent of its more than 6,000 employees, a source familiar with the decision said.
+LOS ANGELES: SpaceX plans to lay off 10 percent of its more than 6,000 employees, a source familiar with the decision said on Friday.

 “To continue delivering for our customers and to succeed in developing interplanetary spacecraft and a global space-based Internet, SpaceX must become a leaner company,” the California-based company, headed by Elon Musk, said in a statement to AFP.